Amos47/2400/Chapter3/Ch03_Basics.md

 #### Why do in-place systems fail?

-According to a piece in Techopedia, as technology experts in an organisation trace back through a series of events that led to a system failure or error, they typically identify one of the following primary causes:
+According to a piece in *Techopedia* (see Interested below), as technology experts in an organisation trace back through a series of events that led to a system failure or error, they typically identify one of the following primary causes:

 >*Human error*: This is where a person took an erroneous action, or took no action when one was needed.
 For instance, perhaps someone forgot to schedule a data backup or chose the wrong option on a software menu.
 *Physical failure*: This describes an instance when a system component failed or malfunctioned in some way.
 An example might be a server going down or data being breached.
 In many cases, human error leads to physical failure.